cnlohr/shadertrixx/README.md

 http://vrchat.wikidot.com/worlds:layers

+## Need to iterate on Udon Sharp faster?

+Edit -> Preferences -> General -> Auto Refresh, uncheck.

+Whenever you do need Unity to reload, ctrl+r

 ## MRT

 This demo is not in this project, but, I wanted to include notes on how to do multiple rendertextures.